 “I am afraid I need a major credit card, sir,” he said in an Indian accent.

-I realized I had been staring at him for some time.
-He was being polite, his hand poised above the keypad of his AmericInn computer, ready for my credit card and other supporting information.
+He looked afraid, eyes white and jutting like a panicked horse, hand poised above the keypad of his AmericInn computer, ready for my credit card and other supporting information.

 I had a credit card, but I didn’t want to use it.
-I didn’t want to leave a trace.
+He blinked.

 “Of course,” I said, and hauled out my wallet from my back pocket.

-My wallet was heavy with all sorts of junk.
-A credit card, two debit cards, business cards,receipts for wine and electronics and bookstores and dinners out, drawings by both of my daughters, pictures of my wife with and without my daughters, punch cards from coffee shops, flower shops and the local burrito stand.
+My wallet was heavy with junk.
+Credit cards, debit cards, business cards, receipts for wine and electronics and bookstores and dinners out, drawings by both of my daughters, pictures of my wife with and without my daughters, punch cards from coffee shops, flower shops and the local burrito stand.

-It came out with a little pop, the pocket of my jeans loose in its absence.
+It came out with a little pop, the pocket of my jeans gaping like a wound.